 Below are some of our recommended bus schedules from Milan to Venice.

-If you only have one day to spend in Venice, then you also have an option to join an organized day trip.
+If you only have one day to spend in Venice, then there is also the option to join an organized day trip.

 GetYourGuide offers a few tour options from Milan to Venice.
 Our favourite is a 14-hour day trip that includes a guided walking tour and a boat trip along the Venetian Lagoon.
 Rates start from €129 ($156) per person.